yoshibeside/kripto_1_encrypt/README.md

-Nama: Angelica Winasta Sinisuka
+**Extended Cipher and Super Encryption**, could encrypt and decrypt random type of files.
+Including mp3, mp4, pdf, jpg, png.
+Make sure it's a valid type of document.
+Rename the type of file.

 # How To Run

 This website uses the following framework and environment.
-Make sure you to have the same or equavalent requirement as follows:
+Make sure you to have the same or equivalent requirement as follows:

 - `Rails 7.1.3`